MicrosoftDocs/windows-dev-docs/hub/includes/store/msix/overview.md

-Follow these steps to publish your app to the Microsoft Store
+Follow these steps to publish your app to the Microsoft Store:

 | Topic                                                                                                     | Description          |
 |-----------------------------------------------------------------------------------------------------------|----------------------|